Time running out for Auckland light rail proposal before election period

 Twyford last year conceded there would be no "spades in the ground in 2020", but said he remained confident the "multi-billion-dollar project ... to transform Auckland" would get off the ground.

-There are two proposals for consideration: One from the New Zealand Transport Agency and the other from NZ Infra - a joint venture by the NZ Super Fund and the Canada Infrastructure Bank.
+There are two proposals for consideration: One from the New Zealand Transport Agency and the other from NZ Infra - the joint venture by the NZ Super Fund and the CDPQ Infra.

 In late May, Twyford told reporters a proposal would go before ministers "soon" following "extensive and ongoing conversations" with NZ First.